ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

     For example, a patient identifier for a medical API or a bank account number for a financial API.

-access (array of strings)
+privileges (array of strings)
-: The types or levels of access being requested at the resource.
+: The types or levels of privilege being requested at the resource.
 For example, a client
     instance asking for administrative level access, or access when the resource owner is no longer online.